Skip to main content

 Overview

-Domicile is more long-term and refers to where you consider you have your permanent home over the course of your life.
+Domicile is more long-term and refers to the country which you consider to be your permanent ‘home’ over the course of your life.

 The two are usually considered independently, though in some cases if you are long-term resident in the UK then you can be deemed UK domiciled.

-The following table summarises the income tax and capital gains tax impact of your residence and domicile status:
+The following table summarises the income tax and capital gains tax impact of your residence and domicile status for tax years up to and including 2024/25:

 Resident Non-resident